← Home Concerts About Archive Stats Also on Micro.blog

 The Venue

 I like going to The Paramount Theater in Oakland.
-The theater looks great and the sound has always been well produce in the handful of shows I’ve been to there.
+The theater looks great and the sound has always been well producing in the handful of shows I’ve been to there.
 Parking is very convenient, located directly across the street.
-The staff is nice and helpful, showing each attendee to their seat.
+The staff is nice and helpful, showing each attendee their seat.

 The Performance